Skip to Content

 Like other Woodpeckers, the Northern Flicker also makes drumming sounds by rapidly tapping its bill on dead wood or another suitable surface.
 Is usually drums in conjunction with making the loud laughing call to delineate territory.

-Northern Flickers can occur alone or in pairs and since they prefer semi-open areas, are often seen in flight as they move from one foraging area to the next.
-This Woodpecker species is also frequently seen on the ground where it spends much of its time foraging for ants.
+Northern Flickers can occur alone or in pairs, and since they prefer semi-open areas, they are often seen in flight as they move from one foraging area to the next.
+This Woodpecker species is also frequently seen on the ground, where it spends much of its time foraging for ants.

 To defend their territory a Flicker will call and drum as well as face off with the intruder where the birds flick their wings open as they perch in front of each other.
 If one of the birds does not fly away, they can peck and claw at each other.